Mixture of Soft Prompts for Controllable Data Generation: Mixture of Soft Prompts

 As the final step in the \ourmethod~pipeline, we take advantage of the fact that augmented data can be easily manipulated to further improve the data quality.
 Specifically, we over-generate 20\% more data and then apply filtering to denoise the samples, bringing the number of examples back in line with the original amount.
 Filtering is accomplished by looping through the synthesized examples and dynamically choosing which ones to keep based on two factors.

 The first factor is motivated by the observation that certain attribute classes are over-represented in the seed data.
-Thus, we set a keep-rate inversely proportional to how often the example's attributes occur.
+Thus, we sample examples at a rate which is inversely proportional to how often an attribute occurs.
 In effect, this re-balances the data so all attributes have an equal chance of appearing.

-During inspection of preliminary results, we found that most errors came as a result of low correctness, rather than failure to cover the solution space.
-Thus, the second factor aims to improve label preservation by lowering diversity.
-In particular, we weight each synthesized example according to their distance from the seed example, where more similar examples are assigned a higher keep-rate.
-We found this to work better than using a lower temperature during generation.
+The second factor aims to improve label preservation by lowering diversity.
+During inspection of preliminary results, we found that most errors came as a result of low correctness because the generated data deviated too far away from the target label.
+Thus, we counteract this by keeping synthesized examples that are more similar to the original seed data.
+Similarity between synthesized and original data is measured using cosine similarity of their SentenceTransformer~\cite{reimers-gurevych-2019-sentence} embeddings.
+We found this method of keeping similar synthesized examples to work better than using a lower temperature during generation.